tamberg/fablabzurich-laser-intro/README.md

 If you need both, use different colors.

 ## The easy way
-This takes about 15 minutes.
+This takes about 15 minutes, if a laser cutter is available.

 ### Download a design
 Download a design e.g. from https://www.thingiverse.com/tag:laser